-The Carnival of Naxos: Over the last years, there is a large effort by local authorities and voluntary teams in Naxos to revive the carnival festivities.
-These festivities are strongly connected to Greek mythology and particularly god Dionysus, who lived on that island.
-In particular, the last weekend of the Carnival (the weekend before Clean Monday) various events take place in many villages.
+The Carnival of Naxos: Over the last few years, local authorities and voluntary teams in Naxos have attempted to revive the carnival festivities.
+These festivities are strongly related to Greek mythology - in particular, the god Dionysus, who lived on the island.
+More specifically, on the last weekend of the Carnival (the weekend before Clean Monday), various events take place in the villages of Naxos.

-On Friday night of the last Carnival Weekend, the custom of Methydotia is presented in Naxos Town, with the participants trying to revive the philosophy of god Dionysus, the most ambiguous of the Olympian Gods.
-The music of the event is enthusiastic and wild, meeting the two contradictions of life.
-During Methydotia, men are dressed as satyrs, women are dressed as Maenads and they represent scenes from the life of Dionysus and his followers.
+On Friday night of the last Carnival Weekend, the custom of Methydotia is presented in Naxos Town, with participants trying to revive the philosophy of the god Dionysus, the most ambiguous of the Olympian Gods.
+The music is ecstatic and wild, meeting the two contradictions of life.
+Men of Methydotia are dressed as satyrs, women as Maenads, and together they represent scenes from the life of Dionysus and his followers.

-On Saturday night, a torch parade is organized by the Film Club of Naxos and many volunteers.
-The parade starts in Kastro Naxos and continues to the beach of Naxos Town.
-All participants hold a lighted torch at hand, wear a white sheet and paint their faces with black and white dye.
-Rakomelo and wine are offered at the end of the parade in the central square of the town, where local music is also played with the traditional instruments of tsambounes and toumbakia.
-Visitors dance traditional dances and the entire atmosphere is cheerful, till the early hours.
+On Saturday night, a torch parade is organized and constitutes the hallmark of the Naxian carnival.
+The parade starts in Kastro and continues to the beach of Naxos Town.
+The dominant features of the parade are light and methexis, which represent Apollo and Dionysus, respectively.
+All participants hold a lighted torch in hand, wear white bed linen and paint their faces with black and white dye.
+Rakomelo (rakee boiled with honey) and wine are offered at the end of the parade in the central square, where local music is played with the instruments of tsambounes (traditional bagpipes) and doumbakia (traditional drums).
+Visitors dance folk dances, and the entire atmosphere is cheerful, till the early hours.